DST Confusion

 This is definitely not the end of the world, but annoying.
 It made me think about daylight saving time in general, again.

 I used to have a strong opinion for constant DST during the whole year, because I liked having more daylight in the evening than the early morning.
 Then I read articles about standard time being healthier.
 Waking up with the rising sun triggers something in the body that helps us getting started.
-Now, I was in favour of standard time.
+Changing my opinion to being in favour of standard time.
 There were times, when I thought using UTC globally would be the best solution.
 But I guess it will be even harder to know what “time of day” it is in another country.
 Is 06:00 am the time when the sun rises, high noon or something else?

 With age comes serenity.
 I almost don’t care about DST anymore.
 The only thing I wish for is getting rid of the switch at some point, because the adjustment is not getting easier.